Taichi-Pink/Android-related-questions-Stackoverflow/README.md

-This is the implementation for Deep Reformulated Laplacian Tone Mapping.
-And code here is a replicate by Keras of [our previous code by Tensorflow](https://github.com/linmc86/Deep-Reformulated-Laplacian-Tone-Mapping).
+This is the implementation for displaying the titles of the extracted questions from StackOverflow .

-# Deep-Reformulated-Laplacian-Tone-Mapping-Keras
+# Android-related-questions-Stackoverflow

 ## Introduction